 However, in order to pay for the Spanish American War, Congress passed a tax on all medicines.
-Chandler, after a lengthy court battle, managed to get his drink reclassified as a simple beverage.
+After a lengthy court battle, Chandler managed to get his drink reclassified as a simple beverage.

-Over a century and quite a bit of growth later, the exact formula for coca cola is still a closely guarded secret, treated by the company like the government treats nuclear launch codes.
+Over a century and quite a bit of growth later, the exact formula for coca-cola is still a closely guarded secret, treated by the company like the government treats nuclear launch codes.
 It is likely a little more sophisticated than the carbonated drink that John Pemberton first sold almost 130 years ago.